mrmarganski/mkdoc/docs/frc/rookielanding.md

     ---

-    *Get hands-on.* Learn how to organize the workspace, use hand tools, identify fasteners, and safely crimp/solder electronics.
+    **MUST HAVE COMPLETE MODULE 3** *Get hands-on.* Learn how to organize the workspace, use hand tools, identify fasteners, and safely crimp/solder electronics.

     [Start {{ m1_4_1 | replace("1.4.1 - ", "") }}](../fabrication/fabricationbasic.md){ .md-button .md-button--primary }